cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv75_report.md

 **VLM Analysis**:

-**Score**: 5/10
+**Score**: 4/10

-> *The rendering shows noticeable geometric and texture inconsistencies: warped/wrinkled surfaces, misaligned edges, and depth-perspective errors.
-Texture quality is degraded by ghosting and blur, leading to an overall reconstruction that is only partially convincing as a real scene.
-Improvements needed in surface planarization, depth accuracy, and texture coherence.*
+> *The rendering exhibits notable geometric distortions (warped walls, misaligned edges) and depth inconsistencies that reduce realism as a real-world 3D reconstruction.
+Texture fidelity is compromised by ghosting and surface-texture mismatches, leading to an overall moderate-to-poor assessment with only limited structural cues appearing plausible.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Multiple curved/wrinkled surfaces on the main cardboard-like plane, suggesting non-planar geometry.
+- ⚠️ **Curved Or Warped Walls**: Wall panels and vertical surfaces show noticeable curvature and irregular warping, especially along the central brown surface.
-- ⚠️ **Misaligned Edges**: Edges around the vertical white panel and box boundaries appear slightly misaligned or jagged.
+- ⚠️ **Misaligned Edges**: Some edges do not align with adjacent geometry (floor/ceiling lines appear offset), contributing to a disjointed appearance.
-- ⚠️ **Depth Or Perspective Errors**: Unnatural perspective foreshortening and inconsistent depth cues across the scene.
+- ⚠️ **Depth Or Perspective Errors**: Depth cues and perspective appear inconsistent (anomalous scale, odd foreshortening), hindering real-world spatial interpretation.
-- 🎨 **Ghosting**: Numerous fine line artifacts overlaying surfaces, resembling ghost textures.
-- 🎨 **Over Blur**: General softening of details, reducing sharpness of edges and textures.
-- 🎨 **Texture Inconsistency**: Inconsistent surface textures across adjacent regions (cardboard vs wall) with patchy shading.
+- 🎨 **Ghosting**:  faint duplicate surfaces and overlaid strokes, typical of reconstruction artifacts.
+- 🎨 **Texture Inconsistency**: Textures (wood, wall, floor) do not match across surfaces; abrupt changes suggest stitching rather than real material continuity.

 ### View 10 (270°)